 Once authorities approve the plans, construction may begin.
 At this stage, it is time to fill out the installer verification forms.
 We will inspect the electrical, mechanical, and plumbing installations to verify that they match the plans.
 HERS Raters will test or report on the efficiency of all energy-consuming systems.
 Typically, this should be completed before the walls are put up.
 We should have access to all HVAC systems as well as other altered features, such as insulation.
 Once everything passes, the Rater can complete the data entry for the Certificate of Installation.
 Then, the installer or designated contractor signs off on these CF2R documents.

 Lastly, the project must obtain a Certificate of Verification before the final inspection.
 The COV is the last document to authenticate construction.
 After construction is completed, HERS Raters perform final testing on the job site and enter their findings into an online database.
-This legally binding document ensures consistency between state codes and the actualization of the building plan.
+These legally binding documents ensure consistency between state codes and the actualization of the building plan.
 Now, it’s finally time to call for a final inspection!
 Local building Inspectors have direct access to the data we’ve entered.

 Are There Penalties for Noncompliance?

 So, what happens if someone opens a place of business without a Certificate of Occupancy?
 Or, what if they try to move somebody in anyways?
 Well, there are always consequences, just as if someone started building without a permit.
 It’s not usually a question of if, but when this issue is caught.
 The State may administer fines, lawsuits, liens, and/or legal charges.
 Places of business may be closed, and properties vacated, or worse forced into demolition.
 One thing is certain.
 That is, there will be no way to pass an inspection or sell the property.
 A property undergoes serious scrutiny when being sold.
 Any legal issues will be found and freeze transactions from occurring.